Bottling Honey: How to Process Your Honey

 Keeping Your Honey Raw

-How much processing is done to will depend in part on how large your beekeeping operation is.
-The term processing is a general term but it often brings to mind the largest packers.
+How much processing your honey is exposed to will depend in part on how large your beekeeping operation is.
+The term processing often brings to mind the largest packers – or huge bee farm businesses.

 If you are a small scale beekeeper, you can do things a bit differently and keep your product in a more raw state.